binaryphile/concorde/README.md

 `EOS` is simply the terminal tag chosen by the user to end the string.
 The terminal tag must appear after the last line of the string, by itself.
-Bash will strip leading whitespace from the first line of content and trailing whitespace from the last line of content.
+Bash automatically strips leading whitespace from the first line of content and trailing whitespace from the last line of content.
 This is what causes the peculiar indentation of the above output.

 The quotes around the initial `<<'EOS'` tell bash not to expand any variables appearing in the string.
-They can be left off if you *want* the dollar-sign expansion of a variable to take place in the string.
+The quotes can be left off if you *want* the dollar-sign expansion of a variable to take place in the string.

 Concorde's `get` function reads such a string into the `__` variable.
 You can use either a quoted or non-quoted heredoc.